LouisBarranqueiro/reapop/docs/api.md

 ### Update a notification

 Updates a notification and returns it.
+If the notification has been removed, it will not display it again.

 #### Syntax